DataDog/build-plugins/src/hooks/datadog/README.md

 ## Metrics

+> :warning: Please note that this plugin can generate a lot of metrics, you can greatly reduce their number by tweaking the [`datadog.filters`](./#datadogfilters).

 Here's the list of metrics and their corresponding tags:

 |Metric | Tags | Type | Description |
 |:------|:-----|:-----|:------------|
 |`${prefix}.assets.count` | `[]` | count | Number of assets. |